yuling0113/Five-in-a-row/README.md

 Starting from (0, 0), the set_disabled_cells() function randomly assigns mines and validates the distribution using five_consecutive_empty_spaces_exist(), which checks if at least five consecutive empty spaces exist on the board in any of the four directions.
 This is achieved by iterating through each cell and using count_consecutive_empty() to count consecutive empty spaces in a given direction.
 If the conditions are not met, the mine distribution is regenerated.

 set_disabled_cells(): Randomly places mines while ensuring valid gameplay.
 -- five_consecutive_empty_spaces_exist(): Checks if there are at least five consecutive empty spaces.
 -- count_consecutive_empty(): Verifies the number of consecutive empty cells in a direction.

 **Undo button**：When undo_move() is triggered, it checks if at least two moves exist in the history and deducts one undo chance from the current player.
 The last two moves are removed, the board is updated, and redraw_board() is called to reflect the changes.
 The timer resets to 30 seconds for the current player, and the undo button updates to reflect the remaining chances or becomes disabled if no chances remain.
+As players should pay "Undo", the mines would disappear in the screen after clicking "Undo".

 ## Prerequisites